DSG-UniFE/CyberChain/README.md

 # Create Fabric Network
 First of all you need to create cryptographic material (x509 certs and signing keys) for your various network actors modifying the crypto-config.yaml file and using the cryptogen tool to generate them.
-Now you need create the configuration artifacts modifying configtx.yaml file which contains the definitions for the sample network and using the configtxgen tool.
+Now you need to create the configuration artifacts modifying configtx.yaml file which contains the definitions for the sample network and using the configtxgen tool.
 In this case, the files that you'll create are:
 * orderer genesis block,
 * channel configuration transaction,
 * five anchor peer transactions (one for each Peer Organization: orgAgent, orgCtrl, orgGw1, orgGw2, orgGw3).